8 Best Headphones for Electronic Drums Reviewed [2020 Edition]

 As with any niche purchase, you will need to take a few things into account when choosing the right headphone for use with electronic drumming.

-Obviously, price will be a major (if not the number one) factor that most people consider.
+Obviously, the price will be a major (if not the number one) factor that most people consider.
 In a nutshell, the more expensive the headphone, the better it sounds, and the more comfortable it feels.
-Entry level phones will be around $35 to $60, with middle of the road around $70 to $100, above average between $100 to $200, and high-end audiophile quality north of $400.
+Entry level phones will be around $35 to $60, with the middle of the road around $70 to $100, above average between $100 to $200, and high-end audiophile quality north of $400.

 The last thing you want is a lack of slack while you are thrashing away.
 Make sure the phones you are getting have a considerable amount of length on the cord.
-If your kit supports bluetooth, you might want to look at the cordless headphone options to eliminate any chance of getting tangled up while playing.
+If your kit supports Bluetooth, you might want to look at the cordless headphone options to eliminate any chance of getting tangled up while playing.

 Some people want a really full, rich experience when they are using their electronic kit to replicate how an acoustic kit would sound.
 Others are happy with whatever gets the job done.
 The different styles of headphones also give you different levels of sound quality.
 If you want to hear the best sound from your e-drums, there are plenty of models in the $100 to $200 range that provide excellent performance, but a pair of high-end headphones will always top them.

 The driver is what gives your headphones its sonic characteristics.
-This is achieved through driver size, materials and how it is tuned.
-Higher end brands usually have a larger driver, and use better, quality materials such as neodymium magnets to keep the headphones lightweight while justifying their cost.
+This is achieved through driver size, materials, and how it is tuned.
+Higher-end brands usually have a larger driver, and use better, quality materials such as neodymium magnets to keep the headphones lightweight while justifying their cost.

 Volume Output / Sensitivity

 Take into account how loud the headphones can get without clipping / distorting.
 Depending on how you are using the kit, you might not need to have them go extremely loud, but you still want them to be able to drown out the room noise you are making as your sticks smash into the pads.